Key West race riot: Riot

 The sheriff thereafter formed a mob of some 40 people, and asked the governor to root out the black group.
 The governor, William D. Bloxham, in turn asked for assistance from president William McKinley and his secretary of war.
 With his group formed, the sheriff had prevented much disturbance throughout the town; his shooting of a black resident may have influenced this.
 Ultimately, there was no revenge by the white residents of the town against the black residents.

 Aftermath

 Newspapers around the United States blamed the violence on Johnson, although the Afro-American Sentinel from Omaha, Nebraska, praised the black community's vigorous defense of him.

 An all-white jury was empaneled for Johnson's criminal case, and after 21 minutes of deliberation, found him guilty.
 He was ordered to be hanged, and he was executed on 21 September 1897 as thousands of people watched.
+Johnson confessed at his execution.